Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films: Acknowledgments

-B.J., M.R., and M.Y. oversaw the project.
-Y.Z. and J.W. performed the ARPES experiments on the 2.7~nm film, with help from Y.G., Z.R., Z.Y., supervised by J.K. and M.Y., and with beamline support from A.F. and S.K.M..
-H.L. and M.R. performed the ARPES data acquisition and analysis on the 14~nm films.
+\paragraph*{Author contributions:} B.J., M.R., and M.Y. oversaw the project.
+Y.Z. performed the ARPES and in situ XPS experiments on the 2~nm films, with help from J.W., Y.G., Z.R., Z.Y., J.H., and T.Z., supervised by J.K. and M.Y., and with beamline support from A.F. and S.K.M..
+H.Li and M.R. performed the ARPES data acquisition and analysis on the 14~nm films.
+Y.Z. performed the spin-resolved ARPES geometry analyses, in discussion with M.Y. and J.M..
+Y.Z. and J.M. performed the one-step model ARPES calculations.
 Y.Z. performed the inversion-symmetric slab DFT calculations.
 S.L. and T.L. performed the bulk DFT calculations.
 L.B., T.B. and R.M.F. carried out the group theoretical analysis of the experimental results.
 S.G.J., S.N., and B.J. designed and synthesized the epitaxial oxide heterostructures using hMBE.
 S.G.J. and B.J. performed RHEED, XRD, and AFM for characterizing the film quality.
 S.G.J. and B.J. performed core-level XPS measurements and data analysis.
 I.H.C. and J.S.L. conducted optical SHG measurements and data analysis.
-All authors contributed to the manuscript writing.
+H.Lim, I.W., and A.H. conducted AP-XPS measurements.
+All authors contributed to the manuscript writing. \paragraph*{Competing interests:} The authors declare that they have no competing interests. \paragraph*{Data, code, and materials availability:} All data and code needed to evaluate and reproduce the results in the paper are present in the paper and/or the Supplementary Materials.
+This study did not generate new materials.